 Half of my beautiful granddaughters!

-Bright and early Friday morning, 28 of us, kids and grandkids, piled in a rented bus and headed north to “float” the Buffalo River, a beautiful meandering crystal clear river.
-We piled into canoes and kayaks, slathered on sunscreen multiple times throughout the hot 94 degree day, and played, laughed and swam all day.
+Bright and early Friday morning, 28 of us piled in a rented bus and headed north to “float” the Buffalo River, a beautiful meandering crystal clear river.
+We piled into canoes and kayaks, slathered on sunscreen multiple times throughout the hot 94-degree day, and played, laughed and swam.
 And I said “float” because it was actually more work than we were anticipating.
 The river needed a bit more water for it to be true floating and less paddling, but hey we got a good upper body workout all day! :)

 All of us safely back on dry ground filled with fun memories

 Saturday was our last full day before everyone began departing for home and it was definitely a day to recover.
 Most of us slept in until 8 or 9 if kids allowed, then we hung out in our rooms or with kids at the hotel pool until after our lunch of leftover sandwiches and chips from the float.
-After lunch we delegated the care of the 12 kids to husbands; take them to the trampoline park, we said, and to papa; stay with baby Annie at the hotel while she naps.
+Thenwe delegated the care of the 12 kids to husbands … “Take them to the trampoline park,” we said … and to Papa … “Stay with baby Annie at the hotel while she naps.”

-Rebecca and Ashley had cooked up the idea of taking Deborah to one of our fave stores that she’d never been to, Altar’d State, which is so her style; artsy, slightly bohemian, with an intentional Christian message.
+Rebecca and Ashley had cooked up the idea of taking Deborah to one of our fave stores that she’d never been to, Altar’d State.
+It is so her style … artsy, slightly bohemian, with an intentional Christian message.
 After an hour and a half of shopping we said goodbye to Laura, who had to head back to Memphis, and drove to the restaurant, laughing all the way, and arriving 30 minutes before the men and children.
 We all giggled with the anticipation of uninterrupted time to sit and talk.

-The answers both surprised and encouraged me.
-We don’t talk often enough about how God is working in our hearts but in that fifteen minutes I heard that God is speaking to each of my “girls” in ways they all recognize as from Him.
+The answers surprised and encouraged me.
+We don’t talk often enough about how God is working in our hearts but in those minutes I heard that God is speaking to each of my girls in ways they all recognize as from Him.
 It is a sacred place, a mysterious connection with the Creator, when we hear from Him.
 When we risk sharing our divine encounters we remind one another He is near, He is listening, He wants to speak to us.